KTrain5169/neuro-sdk-docs/src/content/docs/base/techniques/disposable_actions.md

 }
 ```

 As stated on the [action result page](/base/actions/result), if Neuro receives an unsuccessful result, she will immediately retry it, and if there are no valid actions that Neuro can execute and is part of the action force, [the action force will be ignored](base/actions/force).
-If you're not careful, this can enter a softlocked state within your game due to your game expecting Neuro to send an action that she won't send.
+If you're not careful, this can enter a softlocked state within your game due to your game expecting Neuro to send an action that she won't send (and won't know how to send).